zephyrproject-rtos/zephyr/boards/arm/mimxrt1010_evk/doc/index.rst

 System Clock
 ============

-The MIMXRT1010 SoC is configured to use the 32 KHz low frequency oscillator on the board as a source for the GPT timer to generate a system clock.
+The MIMXRT1010 SoC is configured to use SysTick as the system clock source, running at 500MHz.

+When power management is enabled, the 32 KHz low frequency oscillator on the board will be used as a source for the GPT timer to generate a system clock.
+This clock enables lower power states, at the cost of reduced resolution

 Serial Port
 ===========